 Step 1: Connect your account

-After authorizing Spotlight to access your Instagram media, Spotlight will allow you to choose from one of the pre-made templates.
+After selecting what content you want to display in your feed, Spotlight will allow you to choose from one of the pre-made templates.
 You can also choose to design your own feed.

 In this case, I chose the Brick template.

-Then, you’ll want to select the Business account you’re going to use from the “show posts from these accounts” section.
+Next, it’s time to connect your account unless you’ve already done so.
+Once you’ve allowed access for Spotlight to bring in your Instagram posts, you’ll want to select the account you’re going to use from the “show posts from these accounts” section.
 Your Instagram posts will populate within a few seconds.

 Step 2: Design your video feed